3odeh/Shopper/README.md

 4. Commit and push your changes to your forked repository.
 5. Submit a pull request, explaining the changes you've made and their purpose.

+## Note
+Please note that the development of this application has been discontinued.
+As a result, there are some features that do not work, such as the add to cart feature and the wish list

 Thank you for considering the Shopper App!